James Stillman Rockefeller: Early life and rowing

 He was born on June 8, 1902, to William Goodsell Rockefeller (1870–1922) and Elsie Stillman, daughter of James Stillman, in the Manhattan borough of New York City.
 He graduated from The Taft School, Watertown, Connecticut, in 1920, and graduated from Yale University in 1924, where he was elected to Scroll and Key and Phi Beta Kappa.
 He was also a member of Delta Kappa Epsilon.
 That same year Rockefeller captained a crew of Yale teammates that included Benjamin Spock.
 They won a gold medal in rowing at the 1924 Summer Olympics in Paris, France.
 Rockefeller appeared on the cover of Time magazine on July 7, 1924.

 Career

 Rockefeller returned from the Olympics and spent the next six years with the Wall Street banking firm of Brown Bros. & Co.
-He joined the National City Bank in New York in 1930 and was president from 1952 to 1959 and chairman from 1959 to 1967.
+In 1930, he joined the National City Bank in New York, of which his maternal grandfather, James Stillman, had once been president and chairman of the board.
+Rockefeller himself became president of the bank in 1952, and chairman of the board in 1959.
 He retired as chairman in 1967.
 During his tenure, the bank merged with the smaller First National Bank and took the name The First National City Bank of New York.

 Under each of his successors, the bank's name has changed: George S. Moore shortened it to "First National City Bank" and formed a holding company, First National City Corp.
 Under Walter B. Wriston these became "Citibank" (the bank's long-time nickname) and "Citicorp" respectively.
 Under John Reed the firm merged with Travelers Group to become Citigroup.
 During World War II, Rockefeller served in the Airborne Command.